Gizra/ihp-simple-seat-reservation/README.md

 main
 ```

-If you get an error [see](https://ihp.digitallyinduced.com/Guide/testing.html#:~:text=Please%20note%20that%20when%20entering)
+If you get an error [see this](https://ihp.digitallyinduced.com/Guide/testing.html#:~:text=Please%20note%20that%20when%20entering).